ProtopiaTech/workshop-apim-en/apimanagement-3.md

 #### Add API from scratch

-This will use the Start Wars API <https://swapi.dev>
+Instead of coding an API, for this lab you will use the existing *Star Wars API* <https://swapi.dev>.

+- Click on [Add API]
   - Select [Add Blank API]
   - Select the [Full] option at the top of the dialog
   - Enter Display name, name and description
   - Enter back end Web Service - this is <https://swapi.dev/api>
-  - Set API URL suffice to sw
+  - Set API URL suffice to "sw"
   - Assign Products - Starter and Unlimited
   - Create

 ![](Images/APIMAddBlankAPI.png)

-- Select [Start Wars API]
+Once created, select [Start Wars API]

 ![](Images/APIMAddStarWars.png)

-- Add Operation
+Lets declare two operations
-  - GET /people/  ... use lowercase
+  - **GetPeople** GET /people/  ... use lowercase
-  - GET /people/{id}/  ... use lowercase
+  - **GetPeopleById** GET /people/{id}/  ... use lowercase

 ![](Images/APIMAddSWGetPeople.png)